wild-lotus/react-async-utils/README.md

 </p>
 </div>

-Collection of utils to work with asynchronous data in React in a more declarative way.
-Featuring `useAsyncTask` hook, especially useful to fetch data.
+Collection of utils to work with asynchronous data and asynchronous tasks in React in a more declarative way.
+Featuring  `useAsyncData` and `useAsyncTask` hooks for this purpose.
 It is delightful to use with TypeScript, but it can equally be used with JavaScript.

 # Table of Contents